levithomason/fluentui/sci-spk/README.md

 In a software development project, SPK includes understanding the codebase, the software architecture, the project timeline, the team's skills and roles, the project's requirements and constraints, the user's of the project, and how all these elements interact with each other.
 This knowledge is used to manage the project more effectively, make better decisions, and predict and mitigate potential problems.

-SPK is background, contextual, and slowly moving information making it ideal for fine-tuning into a model(s).
-It is also the method that produces this data.
+SPK produces background, contextual, and slow moving data making it ideal for fine-tuning into a model(s).

 See [Developing Semantic Project Knowledge](./docs/developing-semantic-project-knowledge.md).